Kathleen Conlan

-Kathleen Elizabeth Conlan (born June 30, 1950) is an Antarctic marine biologist who studies sea floor marine life.
+Kathleen Elizabeth Conlan (born July 30, 1950) is an Antarctic marine biologist who studies sea floor marine life.
 She was named one of Canada's greatest explorers by Canadian Geographic.

 Early life and education

-Conlan was born on June 3, 1950 in Ottawa, Ontario.
-She completed her undergraduate degree at Queen's University in 1972 before undertaking a M.Sc. from the University of Victoria in 1977, where she received B.Sc.
-Honours.
-Conlan completed her Ph.D. at Carleton University in 2000.
+Conlan was born on June 3, 1950, in Ottawa, Ontario.
+She completed her undergraduate degree, a Bachelor of Science, at Queen's University in 1972, before undertaking a M.Sc. from the University of Victoria in 1977.
+Conlan completed her Ph.D. at Carleton University in 1988.
 The title of her Ph.D. thesis was "Systematics and sexual dimorphism: reclassification of the crustacean amphipod genus Jassa (Corophioidea: Ischyroceridae)."

 The inspiration for her to study both the Arctic and the Antarctic came from a pioneer Antarctic marine biologist, Dr. John Oliver, who was one of the early divers in the Antarctic.
 Conlan met Oliver through a colleague, and was invited to be part of his Antarctic research team in 1991.
 In return, Conlan invited his research team to begin studies in the Canadian Arctic.
 As a result, she is still studying ecological processes in both the Arctic and Antarctic, 25 years after they first began polar research.

-Her contribution to the research done in Arctic was crucial as since she was Mexican, she had access to resources and places that most of the Californian team did not have access to.